addyire/ha-menu/README.md

 # App Configuration

 To open the Preferences window, click the Home Assistant Icon in your menubar, and then go to `Preferences`.

+The configuration file is stored here if you wish to edit it yourself: <br>
+`/Users/[YOUR USERNAME]/Library/Application Support/ha-menu/settings.json`
+*Note: This file also contains the app configuration settings so make sure you know what you are doing*

 * ### `Server URL`
   * #### Example: `http://homeassistant`